 Like what we mentioned above, ABS needs ventilation because it smells like hot plastic while the PLA smells a bit sweet.
 The intensity of the scent they give off will also depend on the printer you are using.

-The materials also differ in many ways.
-ABS will provide you with products that have greater structural integrity.
+These 3D printer materials also differ in many ways.
+ABS will provide you with 3D printed products that have greater structural integrity.
 They are also better when it comes to mechanical use because the material can tolerate harsh elements.

-Have you used these materials?
+Have you used these 3D printer materials for your 3D printed projects?
 Which do you prefer between PLA and ABS?
 Do tell us what you think and what your experiences are with these materials.